Quantum Brownian Motion as a Classical Stochastic Process in Phase Space: Results and Comparison with Established Methods

 \subsection{Low-Temperature Thermalization and the Role of the Cutoff}

 The failure of the high-temperature approximation is further elucidated by examining momentum thermalization.
-Figure \ref{fig:momentum_thermalization} shows the time evolution of $\langle p^2(t) \rangle$ starting from an initial value of zero, for the same parameters as in Fig. \ref{fig:cat_decoherence}.
+Fig. \ref{fig:cat_decoherence} (B) shows the time evolution of $\langle p^2(t) \rangle$ starting from an initial value of zero.
 The exact quantum result (from both analytical integration \cite{breuer} and our stochastic method) shows a rapid initial increase on a timescale $t \sim \varepsilon$, followed by a slower approach to the final equilibrium value.
 The high-temperature (white-noise) prediction lacks this initial rapid rise entirely, as it misses the dominant contribution from high-frequency bath modes ($\omega \sim \varepsilon^{-1}$).

 This behavior can be understood analytically from the low-temperature limit of the momentum variance \cite{breuer}:

 For short times $t \ll \varepsilon$, the integral yields $\langle p^2(t) \rangle - \langle p^2(0) \rangle \propto (m \gamma \hbar / \pi) (t^2/\varepsilon^2)$.
 For intermediate times $\varepsilon \ll t \ll \gamma^{-1}$, the growth is logarithmic: $\propto (2m \gamma \hbar / \pi) (1-\gamma t) \ln(t/\varepsilon)$.
 Thus, the bath cutoff $\varepsilon^{-1}$ sets the timescale for the initial, rapid thermalization driven by vacuum fluctuations—a genuinely quantum effect that ensures fast decoherence even at $T=0$.